MA State House Fellowship

 Schedule and Compensation

-The fellowship will be half-time, for 20 hours a week through 10 weeks during the summer.
-Fellows will receive $25/hr for their commitment.
+The fellowship is half-time, for 20 hours a week through 10 weeks during the summer.
+Fellows receive an hourly compensation their commitment.
 The expected dates of the fellowship are June 1 until Mid-August.
-Weekly schedules will be determined based on the needs of the host office and the fellow.
-The program will be offered remotely and may switch to a hybrid or in-person model as circumstances allow.
+Weekly schedules are determined based on the needs of the host office and the fellow.
+In 2020 and 2021 the program was offered remotely.

 The Fellowship is currently offered to STEM Ph.D. students within Harvard interested in science and technology policy.
 This includes —but is not limited to— candidates with the following background: